 Breaking the Cycle of Mom Rage and How to Calm Your Nerves

-You know that feeling.
-The one where the smallest thing—a spilled cup of juice, a toy left in the middle of the hallway, or the third time your child asks for a snack after dinner—suddenly feels like a personal attack.
-Your chest tightens, your voice gets loud, and before you know it, you’ve snapped.
-Then comes the immediate crash: the heavy weight of guilt, the “how could I act like this?” thoughts, and the heartbreaking sight of your child’s confused or scared face.
+Do you know that feeling?
+The one where even the smallest thing like a spilled glass of juice, a toy left in the middle of the hallway, or the third time your child asks for a snack after dinner suddenly feels like a personal attack.
+Your chest tightens, your voice gets loud, and before you even realize it, you snap.
+Then comes the immediate crash: the heavy weight of guilt, thoughts like “How could I have done that?”, and the heartbreaking sight of your child’s confused or frightened face.

-Breaking the cycle of mom rage isn’t about becoming a perfect parent who never gets angry.
-Anger is a human emotion, and it’s actually a signal.
-When we feel rage, it’s usually because a boundary has been crossed, a need isn’t being met, or we are simply operating on an empty tank.
-The goal is to move from reacting (where the rage takes the wheel) to responding (where you are in control).
+Breaking the cycle of maternal anger doesn’t mean becoming a perfect mother who never gets angry.
+Anger is a human emotion that serves as a signal regarding our own values when we feel they haven’t been respected.
+When we feel anger, it’s usually because a boundary has been crossed, a need hasn’t been met, or we’re simply running on empty.
+The goal is to move from reaction (where rage takes the wheel) to response (where you’re in control).

 What Exactly is Mom Rage?